anne-d-wic/industrial-maintenance-powerbi-dashboard/README.md

 ## Outcome

-This project demonstrates how industrial operational data can be generated, transformed, and delivered through a structured BI workflow built across Python, SQL Server, and Power BI.
+## Outcome

-The final deliverable combines source data generation, SQL-based reporting views, and Power BI semantic modeling into a dashboard designed for both executive monitoring and operational analysis.
+This project demonstrates how industrial maintenance data can be generated, transformed in SQL Server, and delivered through a Power BI reporting workflow for executive and operational analysis.

 ## SQL Scripts Breakdown